Troy Victor Post

-Troy Victor Post (February 3, 1906 – May 24, 1998) was an insurance entrepreneur and executive who formed one of the largest insurance conglomerates in the United States in the early 1960s.
+Troy Victor Post (February 3, 1906 – May 24, 1998) was an American insurance entrepreneur and executive who formed one of the largest insurance conglomerates in the United States in the early 1960s.
 In addition to being chairman and president of his various insurance entities, Post was also chairman of the board of Dallas, Texas, based Braniff International Airways and National Car Rental beginning in 1964.

 Early years

 Troy Victor Post was born on February 3, 1906, in Haskell, Texas.
 His parents were Effie Mildred Hisie Post (1880–1974), a homemaker born in Dallas, Texas, and father John Sidney Post (1876–1970), born in Spearsville, Union Parish, Louisiana, was a real estate broker.
 Effie and John were married in 1897, and besides Troy, the Posts had another son, Virgil H. and two daughters, Ola M. and Fay Post.
 The family moved to Haskell, Texas in the early 1900s, where Troy was born.